brandynh/Optimized-Page/README.md

 - Updated heading attributes to fall in sequential order
 - Updated title of page
 - Added alt elements to images within the page
 ```

+## Conclusion

+The code was optimized and updated to follow more semantic HTML practices, while allowing for more fluid readability.